eryph-org/samples/tutorial/README.md

 New-Catlet -Parent dbosoft/ubuntu-22.04/starter | Start-Catlet -Force
 ```

 When the catlet is started, it automatically configures itself by eating all food you provided.
-In case of the starter catlet parent the parent already contains a default user **admin** with password **admin**.
+In case of the starter catlet the configuration already contains fodder that creates a user **admin** with password **admin**.

 ### Other useful cmdlets: